ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-The request struct is from the generated VPP API file.
+The request struct comes from the generated VPP API file.
 The request type defines a configuration item which will be created.
 In this case,the configuration item is a loopback interface.
 The majority of the request messages contain one or more fields which can be set to a given value.

 The `CreateLoopback()` method has one field,`MacAddress`, of type `[]byte`.
 Filling in this value lets you create a new loopback interface with the MAC address already assigned.